mekiii/P5-Particle-Handtracking/README.md

 ![Particle Animation with handtracking.js](https://i.imgur.com/gX6sLZn.jpg)

 ## About the particle animation
 Inspired by chapter 4 of the book ["Nature of Code"](https://natureofcode.com/) (by Daniel Shiffman) I generated multiple particles, that float randomly on a 2D plane.
 Whenever each particle detects floating particles around them up to a certain distance, a connecting line will drawn.
 Hence a beautiful star-like scenery is created.
-With [tensorflow.js](https://experiments.withgoogle.com/collection/ai/move-mirror/view/mirror) there are multiple possibilities to detect body movement without a kinect.
+With [tensorflow.js](https://experiments.withgoogle.com/collection/ai/move-mirror/view/mirror) there are multiple possibilities to detect body movement without a depending hardware such as Microsofts kinect.
 Hence I was curious to try out this new feature and used the handtracking.js library based on tensorflow.js .
 My goal is to create a fun particle animation where one can interact with it either with the hand movement or even a full body detection.

 ## Future ideas